ZixiZhaoxjy/Degradation-Early-Prediction/README.md

 * pandas=2.2.2

 # 2. Datasets
-* Prototype ternary nickel manganese cobalt lithium-ion batteries were cycled under controlled temperatureconditions (25, 35, 45, 55℃) under multi-step charging (0.33C to 3C, where 1C is 1.1A) and 1C constant discharge beyond EOL thresholds.
-We generate a unique battery prototype verification dataset spanning lifetimes of 480 to 1025 cycles (average lifetime of 775 with a standard deviation of 175 under EOL80 definition).

 * Raw and processed datasets have been deposited in TBSI-Sunwoda-Battery-Dataset, which can be accessed at [TBSI-Sunwoda-Battery-Dataset](https://github.com/terencetaothucb/TBSI-Sunwoda-Battery-Dataset).
+* Please refer to __Data generation__ part of the paper for detailed dataset explanation.

 # 3. Experiment